An Online-Learning Approach to Inverse Optimization: Final Remarks

 \section{Final Remarks}

 We saw that algorithms derived from online-learning methods are capable of learning objective functions from optimal (and close-to-optimal) observed decisions, given knowledge of the underlying feasible set in each case.
-We were able to prove that these algorithms achieve low errors, and we demonstrated that they quickly converge in computational experiments, learning objectives which explain the observed decisions very well, including when testing them out-of-sample.
-They are applicable in more general situations than previous methods, which required convexity of the feasible region, and they are usable in situations where the observations arrive online as a data stream, allowing to learn objectives which change over time.
+Especially, our framework provides a new online analogue of the established concept of inverse optimization, where the unknown objective may be determined via multiple samples and over time, with decisions taken in between the observations.
+We were able to prove that our algorithms achieve low errors with respect to the decisions based on the learned objectives.
+Furthermore, they are applicable in more general situations than previous methods, which required convexity of the feasible region, and they are usable in situations where the observations arrive online as a data stream, allowing to learn objectives which change over time.
+In computational experiments, we demonstrated that they quickly converge in practical settings, learning objectives which explain the observed decisions very well, including when testing them out-of-sample.
 The practical importance of this approach is evident when considering that much effort is made to come to procedures that automate model building from data.
 An important question in this respect is to what extent our framework can be extended to the learning of constraints (and objective functions simultaneously).